Check out Canada's Greatest Pulp Styled Webzine with stories and serials of adventure, SF, fantasy and horror

 THE PIANO MAN'S DAUGHTER * * setting: CDN./other

 (2000) (/U.S.) Wendy Crewson, Christian Campbell, Marnie McPhail, Stockard Channing, R.H.
 Thomson, Sarah Strange, Dixie Seatle, Deborah Pollitt, David Hemblen, Joel Keller.....Generational saga of a young man (Campbell), in the late 1930s, trying to establish his own life while struggling with his mother's instability.
 Through various flashbacks, he learns about her life, and the life of her mother.
 Channing and McPhail play the mother at different ages and Crewson his grandmother.
 Sprawling-but-episodic drama was filmed as mini-series, but saw its initial release as an edited 124 minute movie.
 It seems to be juggling too much material, resulting in seeming truncated scenes, and plot information that drops out of nowhere (like that the young man has a mysterious patron in shades of "Great Expectations").
 Yet, strangely, these problems remain in the full, unedited mini-series!
 Including a heavy -- heavy -- reliance on voice over narrations that make the thing seem more like a talking book with illustrations, rather than a true dramatization.
-The main difference between the movie and the mini-series is simply that supporting actors like Chris Wiggins turn out to actually have dialogue!
+The main difference between the movie and the mini-series is simply that supporting players like veteran actor Chris Wiggins turn out to actually have dialogue!
 Not uninteresting, and the very audacious scope of the thing can be appealing, but it suffers from heavy handed dialogue and mannered performances (the latter, at least, a hallmark of director Sullivan's other works).
 And for a movie called the "piano man"...music plays very little part in the proceedings.
 Ultimately, as a movie, it can encourage you to seek out the source novel...because there's a feeling there's a great story in here somewhere but this isn't quite bringing it to light.
 American actress Whoopi Goldberg was one of the executive producers. sc./dir: Kevin Sullivan (from the novel by Timothy Findley). - brief male nudity, violence, sexual content.- 124 min...and a 4 hour mini-series.

 PICK-UP SUMMER a.k.a.
 Pinball Summer